Nvidia unveils Titan RTX desktop GPU

 This year’s Nvidia hardware designed to equip researchers and developers includes the Tesla T4 chip in datacenters.

-The T-Rex made its debut today on the first day of NeurIPS conference being held in Montreal.
-Nvidia researchers also shared at NeurIPS a method to create graphics based on real-world video, which could have implications for reinforcement learning and gaming.
+The T-Rex made its debut today on the first day of the NeurIPS 2018 conference being held in Montreal.
+At the event, Nvidia researchers also shared a method to create graphics based on real-world video, which could have implications for reinforcement learning and gaming.

 In other Nvidia news, last month a decline in cryptocurrency mining and a missed earnings target led to a $23 billion loss in Nvidia market share.